 Learn more about using Pay Now here.

 Payment method refers to the way your vendor will be paid.
 Remember that payment funds in Corpay One flow first from you to Corpay One, and then from Corpay One to your vendor.
 This term refers to the second part of that process (Corpay One to vendor).
 So even if your vendor’s preferred payment method is via Check, your money would still flow to Corpay One per the Payment source set up in your settings.

 Learn more about setting a default payment method for each vendor here.

 Payment source refers to the type of payment you’ll be using to pay your vendors, via Corpay One.
 Remember that payment funds flow first from you to Corpay One, and then from Corpay One to your vendor.
 Payment source dictates how the funds are transferred from you to Corpay One.
 You can set a default payment source, customize it manually on each bill, or set the payment source with a workflow.

 Pay is a core feature, or component, that lets you pay your bills to vendors through Corpay One.
-In order to take advantage of Payments, it needs to be toggled “On” in Advanced > Components.
 As soon as your account has been verified and a payment source added, you’ll be able to get up and running.

 Learn all about Pay here.